HomeBlog Article

 Free Cash Flow

-Cash available after capital expenditures—crucial for value and reinvestment analysis.
+Cash available after capital expenditures.
+Crucial for PE's value creation and reinvestment analysis.

 IRR